Decolonize Data Toolkit

 About the Guide

-UIHI and our partners are dedicated to decolonizing data, recognizing the dire need for data equity, sovereignty, and justice.
+UIHI and our partners are dedicated to decolonizing data, recognizing the dire need for data sovereignty.
 We are reclaiming our Indigenous data practices to ensure that partners, providers, policymakers, and health advocates have access to information that will help, not hurt, our communities.

-Decolonizing data is about reclaiming our traditional data practices, this gives the necessary context to tell complete stories.
+Decolonizing data is about reclaiming our traditional data practices to give the necessary context to tell complete stories.
 We know that data is not just numbers and statistics.
 Native data represents Native people.

 You can’t erase us, even if you try.